uchilaka/ci-shell/README.md

 ### Starting from scratch with CodeIgniter?

-This you would like to use our shell setup?
+Think you would like to use our shell setup?
 All you need to do is run `./prepare-baseline` in the root directory of your pull.
 This will:

 * Create an `archive/` directory with a zip file called `baseline-kit_<timestamp>.zip`.
 * Unzip this file and copy it <em>en sum</em> as your CodeIgniter baseline to get started.